wtclarke/fsl_mrs/docs/user_docs/fitting.rst

 - Model prediction in the time domain (NIfTI)
 - Residuals (NIfTI)
 - Fitted Baseline (NIfTI)
+- A file-tree file (mrsi.tree) that contains the folder and file structure information.

-The above NIfTI output can all be visualised in FSLeyes alongside the original data.
+The above outputs can be visualised in FSLeyes alongside the original data.
+See `instructions <https://open.oxcin.ox.ac.uk/pages/wclarke/fsleyes-plugin-mrs/mrsi_results.html>`_ on how to best load MRSI results.

 Python & Interactive Interface
 ------------------------------